 Comparing credit builder cards

 Different cards will come with different rates of interest and some will even come with added benefits, such as the ability to earn rewards.
-MoneySupermarket’s credit builder card channel will allow you to browse and weigh up which one suits you best.
+You’ll be able to easily browse and weigh up which one suits you best.
 Once you’ve settled on a card that suits you, simply click through and apply.

-It’s imperative, though, that once you have chosen a card and been accepted, you use it to your advantage.
-Defaulting on payments will result in you paying hefty rates of interest and getting caught in a debt cycle again – not to mention further damaging your score.
+The most important thing to remember with this type of card is that you must use it to your advantage.
+Defaulting on payments will result in you paying hefty rates of interest and getting caught in a debt cycle – and can damage your credit score even more.

-The bottom line is that, if you want to be eligible for competitive deals in the future, having a good credit score is imperative.
+It’s important to remember that if you want to be eligible for competitive deals in the future, you need to have a good credit score.